Lamar Peters: College career

 As a true freshman, Peters averaged 10.7 points and 3.4 assists per game and was named to the Southeastern Conference (SEC) All-Freshman team.
-He averaged 9.6 points and 4.5 assists in his sophomore season and was named the SEC co-Player of the Week on February 26, 2018 after averaging 17 points, 5.5 rebounds, six assists and 2.5 steals in wins over Texas A&M and South Carolina.
+He averaged 9.6 points and 4.5 assists in his sophomore season and was named the SEC co-Player of the Week on February 26, 2018, after averaging 17 points, 5.5 rebounds, six assists and 2.5 steals in wins over Texas A&M and South Carolina.
 He declared for the 2018 NBA draft, but ultimately decided to return for his junior year.
 As a junior, Peters averaged 11.9 points, 5.2 assists and 1.7 steals per game.
-Peters was named the SEC co-Player of the Week a second time on December 10, 2018 after he averaged 27.5 points, five assists and eight 3-pointers made per game in performances against Clemson and McNeese State.
+Peters was named the SEC co-Player of the Week a second time on December 10, 2018, after he averaged 27.5 points, five assists and eight 3-pointers made per game in performances against Clemson and McNeese State.
 Following the end of the season he again entered the NBA Draft and hired an agent, forgoing his final season of eligibility.

 Professional career

 After going undrafted in the 2019 NBA draft, Peters joined the New York Knicks' summer league roster.
 Peters signed an Exhibit 10 contract with the Knicks on August 11, 2019.
-Peters was waived by the Knicks on October 19, 2019 and joined the team's NBA G League affiliate, the Westchester Knicks.
-On February 26, 2020, Peters set a new Westchester record with 19 assists to go with 19 points in a 129-115 win over the Greensboro Swarm.
-During the shortened 2019-20 season, Peters averaged 17.8 points, 7.3 assists, 2.8 rebounds, and 1.4 steals per game, shooting 42% from the field and 40% from three point range.
+Peters was waived by the Knicks on October 19, 2019, and joined the team's NBA G League affiliate, the Westchester Knicks.
+On February 26, 2020, Peters set a new Westchester record with 19 assists to go with 19 points in a 129–115 win over the Greensboro Swarm.
+During the shortened 2019–20 season, Peters averaged 17.8 points, 7.3 assists, 2.8 rebounds, and 1.4 steals per game, shooting 42% from the field and 40% from three point range.

-On December 6, 2020, he has signed with Frutti Extra Bursaspor of the Turkish Super League (BSL).
+On December 6, 2020, he signed with Frutti Extra Bursaspor of the Turkish Super League (BSL).

-On November 2, 2021, he has signed with Baskonia of the Liga ACB.
+On November 2, 2021, he signed with Baskonia of the Spanish Liga ACB and the EuroLeague.
 On February 10, 2022, Peters parted ways with the team.

-On April 19, 2022, he has signed with Fuenlabrada of the Liga ACB.
+On April 19, 2022, he signed with Fuenlabrada of the Spanish Liga ACB.

 On January 13, 2023, he signed with Karditsa of the Greek Basket League.
+In 5 league games, he averaged 5 points and 1.6 assists in 18 minutes per contest, before suffering a season-ending injury.